MNA4/decode-the-drawings/README.md

 the world's coordinate system used in this project is shown below:

-*Image 1: World Coordinate System*
+*Image 1: World Coordinate System (Credit to Radu for the original image)*

 ![Image 1: World Coordinate System](https://raw.githubusercontent.com/MNA4/decode-the-drawings/main/world_coordinate_system.png)